Regular Expressions Part IV: The ending Anchor $/

 So forget the fanciful examples – why would anyone ever use it?

-You should also be able to use it, Justin says, with the “on the fly” filter that you can do with every report (the little box near the top of every screen.)
+You could also use it with the “on the fly” Advanced Filter that you can do with every report (the little box near the top of every screen.)
 For example, if I wanted to know how many different variations of search terms end with my company’s name, I should be able to type in LunaMetrics$ in that little box on one of the search term reports (like Marketing Optimization > Search Engine Marketing > Overall Keyword conversion, and only see search terms like LunaMetrics or Call LunaMetrics or who the heck is LunaMetrics).
-I have never gotten that one to work.
-I do see potential there, though, because I can use a carat^ at the beginning of an in-report filter, like this: ^LunaMetrics, and I see all the search terms that start only with my company name.
+Now that we don’t see that many keywords anymore, this particular example is not as helpful, but there are many ways to filter your data.
+RegEx will always be your friend.

 And you can use it in the profile filters.